 FTSE 100 Edges Higher On Earnings

-(RTTNews) - U.K. stocks were moving higher on Monday as investors cheered upbeat earnings updates from the likes of HSBC and Pearson.
+(RTTNews) - U.K. stocks were slightly higher on Tuesday as investors cheered upbeat earnings updates from the likes of BP Plc and Greggs.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.